fredericferry/Zorbas_Medcyc_training/README.md

 # Zorbas_Medcyc_training
-Study of medicane Zorbas (2ndMedCyclones Training School Toulouse)
+Study of medicane Zorbas (2ndMedCyclones Training School Toulouse - June 2023)

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.